LaboratoireMecaniqueLille/crappy/docs/source/tutorials/complex_custom_objects.rst

 3. More about custom Actuators
 ------------------------------

-.. sectionauthor:: Antoine Weisrock <antoine.weisrock@gmail.com>

 In the tutorial section about :ref:`how to create custom Actuator objects
 <tutorials/custom_objects:2. custom actuators>`, then entire speed management
-aspect in :py:`position` mode was left out. **In this section, we're going to** **cover in more details the possibilities for driving the speed in** :py:`position` mode, **and how to write a** :meth:`~crappy.actuator.Actuator.set_position` **method accordingly**.
+aspect in :py:`position` mode was left out.
+This section explains target-speed inputs in :py:`position` mode and the corresponding :meth:`~crappy.actuator.Actuator.set_position` implementation.

 In the :obj:`dict` containing information about the :class:`~crappy.actuator.Actuator` to drive, there are two optional keys that allow tuning the target speed in :py:`position` mode.
 They can both be set, or only one, or none.
-These keys are :
+These keys are:

 - :py:`'speed'`, that sets a target speed value from the beginning of the test.
-  This value might be overriden if :py:`'speed_cmd_label'` is given.
-If it is not overriden, it persists forever.
+  This value might be overridden if :py:`'speed_cmd_label'` is given.
+If it is not overridden, it persists for the test duration.
 - :py:`'speed_cmd_label'`, that provides the name of a label carrying the target speed values.
-As soon as a value is received over this label, the previous target value is overriden and the new one is set.
+As soon as a value is received over this label, the previous target value is overridden and the new one is set.

 If no target speed value is set, i.e. if none of the two possible keys is provided or if :py:`'speed'` is not set and no target speed has been received over the :py:`'speed_cmd_label'` so far, the target speed is set to :obj:`None`.

-Now, how is that reflected on your code when creating a custom Actuator ?
-First, note that it only influences the :meth:`~crappy.actuator.Actuator.set_position` method, all the other ones are unaffected.
+For a custom Actuator, target speed only affects the :meth:`~crappy.actuator.Actuator.set_position` method, all the other ones are unaffected.
 The target speed value is always passed to the Actuator as the second argument of the :meth:`~crappy.actuator.Actuator.set_position` method.
-It is passed no matter its value, so it might be equal to :obj:`None` !
-It is your duty to handle the two situations when it has or hasn't an actual value.
+It is passed even when its value is :obj:`None`.
+Handle both a numerical speed and :obj:`None`.
 For hardware that doesn't support speed adjustment when operated in position mode, this argument can always be ignored.
 You can have a look at the `Actuators distributed with Crappy <https://github.com/